-Horses who are advancing to the Finale will complete an in-hand inspection at the trot before a panel of three Kentucky-licensed veterinarians and the Ground Jury on the Friday prior to the Finale.
+Horses who are advancing to the Finale will complete an in-hand inspection at the trot before a panel of Kentucky-licensed veterinarians and the Ground Jury on the Friday prior to the Finale.
 The "jogs" will take place on an inspection lane on arena footing at least 30 meters in length.
 Arena footing may be rolled or conditioned such that it is suitable for handlers to run on.
-Horses will be presented in a discipline-appropriate headstall with reins or a lead shank.
+Horses will be presented in a discipline-appropriate headstall with reins or a lead shank OR a nice halter with a lead shank.
+Any additional discipline-specific tack that would typically fasten to the bridle, saddle, or around the horse's head or neck such as martingales, breastplates, or auxiliary reins will be removed for the jog presentation.
 Trainers may elect to use a chain shank and/or carry a dressage whip if needed.
 Horses may not be jogged in wraps or leg boots.
 Hoof boots are allowed.
 Horses and trainers will be well-groomed and presented in clean, tidy tack and attire.